Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-17-ascwg-impossible-dream.md

 ### Background
 The description said :

-> The notorious terrorist group known as the 10 rings got their elite hacker `5` to hack into Stark Industries and steal the some sensitive files inlcuding the blueprints for the `aRC` Reactor second model, the hackers `messed up the data` badly and encrypted the files.
+> The notorious terrorist group known as the 10 rings got their elite hacker `5` to hack into Stark Industries and steal some sensitive files including the blueprints for the `aRC` Reactor second model, the hackers `messed up the data` badly and encrypted the files.
 Can you retrieve the files?

-you see some marked text in the challange? that was not there, we put it there and will break it down later. holdon.
+you see some marked text in the challenge? that was not there, we put it there and will break it down later. hold on.

 ### First Look
-So we got a file which looks like a `WAV` file.
+So we got a file that looks like a `WAV` file.
 But ofc it was corrupt.
 ![](/assets/images/tid/1.png)

 So the _header fixer guy_ of our team just fixed the `WAV Header`